datopian/ckan-cloud-docker/DEPLOYING.md

 #### Custom setup dialog box – Feature to install

 In this dialog box you can choose which features to install.
-As you can see, there is not much to choose.
-You can accept the default and click next.
-You can uncheck Create a shortcut in the quick launch bar and register file association.
+You can accept the defaults and click next.

 ![](https://i.imgur.com/R7aIe7b.png)

-VirtualBox Installation – Custom Setup – Select feature to Install
+VirtualBox Installation – Custom Setup – Select feature to Install - screenshot

 #### Network Interface setup